 - kidney malfunction

-Our mission is to help underinsured families stay proactive to avoid these horrific, and possibly fatal, complications in order for their child to stay healthy enough to accept a cure once it is found, as well as to increase awareness about the reality of type 1 diabetes.
+Our mission will help underinsured families stay proactive to avoid these horrific, and possibly fatal, complications in order for their child to stay healthy enough to accept a cure once it is found, as well as to increase awareness about the reality of type 1 diabetes.

 One of our many goals is to educate the youth, the community, insurance companies and school professionals about the severity of type 1 diabetes if managed poorly.